 - Swelling directly over the bony prominence of the tip of the elbow

 - Limited range of motion of the elbow

 There are other conditions that can cause elbow pain and swelling, and these should also be considered as a possible diagnosis.
 Your doctor can usually diagnose elbow bursitis on examination, but an x-ray may be done to ensure the elbow joint appears normal.
 An MRI is not necessary to diagnose elbow bursitis, and will only be done if there is uncertainty about the diagnosis.

 About 20% of individuals diagnosed with elbow bursitis have infection within the bursa, this is called infected elbow bursitis.
 Patients with systemic inflammatory conditions, such as gout and rheumatoid arthritis, have a higher chance of developing infected elbow bursitis.

 Signs of Infection

 The follow are signs of infection within the bursa.
 If you experience these symptoms, you should alert your doctor so he or she can evaluate for the possibility of an infected elbow bursitis:

 - Chills or sweats

-- Significant redness around the back of the elbow
+- Redness around the back of the elbow

 - Breaks in the skin (scrapes/cuts) around the swollen area